dotnet/AspNetCore.Docs/aspnet/client-side/bundling-and-minification.rst

 IntelliSense
 ------------
-IntelliSense, which provide coding details while you code, helps you write code faster and with fewer errors.
-Because the gulp tasks are created using JavaScript, you can use IntelliSense to help code.
+IntelliSense provides code completion, parameter info and other features to help you author code more productively and with fewer errors.
+Gulp tasks are written in JavaScript, therefore you can use IntelliSense to help code.
 As you work with JavaScript, IntelliSense lists the objects, functions, properties, and parameters that are available based on your current context.
 You can select a coding option from the pop-up list provided by IntelliSense to complete the code.

 	.. image:: bundling-and-minification/_static/08-IntelliSense.png